 As you can see, the normal idle current is not a sinewave.
 The small peaks at the right side of the half-cycles become larger as the transformer is pushed further towards saturation, indicating that the transformer is just on the verge of saturation in normal operation.
 This is deliberate.
 If a transformer is built using enough primary turns to ensure that no saturation effects are visible, it will have very poor regulation because the primary resistance will be too high.

 Like so many things in electronics, transformer winding is a balancing act.
 There are many compromises - more turns lowers the core flux, but increases winding resistance, reducing regulation.
 Fewer turns gives better regulation, but the transformer will run hot at no-load and even a small over-voltage (or DC offset) will cause even higher no-load current.

 Logically, using a series capacitor will block any DC.
 Capacitors cannot pass DC, so the waveform will re-centre itself to ensure that there is no offset.
-This happens regardless of how the DC offset was created, and is insensitive to waveform distortion.
+This happens regardless of how the DC offset was created, and it's insensitive to waveform distortion.
 It's only when we do a few calculations that the real problem shows itself.
 Naturally, we want the lowest possible voltage to appear across the capacitor.
 We also want to ensure that a series resonant effect is not created where the capacitance and transformer primary inductance create a tuned circuit at (or near) the mains frequency.
-Such a circuit will appear as an extremely low impedance across the mains, and can generate voltages sufficient to destroy any capacitor (explosively!) and perhaps even the transformer winding insulation.
-Then the fuse or circuit breaker will blow, but the damage is done.
+Such a circuit will appear as an extremely low impedance across the mains, and can generate voltages sufficient to destroy any capacitor (explosively!) and possibly the transformer winding insulation.
+The fuse or circuit breaker will blow, but the damage is done.